Semantic Representation Attack against Aligned Large Language Models: Related Work

 \subsection{Adversarial Attacks in Language Models}

 Early research focused on adversarial examples in tasks like question answering \cite{tang2020semantic}, text classification \cite{jin2020bert}, and sentiment analysis \cite{tsai2019adversarial}, often using discrete optimization methods.
 With the rise of LLMs, research increasingly focuses on their vulnerabilities, revealing key differences in attack surfaces compared to vision models.
 Numerous jailbreaking attacks \cite{perez2022ignore,andriushchenko2024does,wei2024jailbroken} have demonstrated that carefully crafted prompts can cause aligned LLMs to generate harmful content.
 Unlike traditional adversarial examples in computer vision, where imperceptible perturbations suffice, these attacks initially relied on human ingenuity rather than systematic algorithms, which limited scalability and required significant manual effort.
 Subsequent work explored automated approaches for generating adversarial prompts.
 Zou et al. \cite{zou2023universal} introduced the Greedy Coordinate Gradient (GCG) algorithm, adapting gradient-based optimization techniques to the discrete text domain.
 While effective, GCG often produces semantically incoherent prompts that appear nonsensical to humans yet successfully elicit harmful outputs, limiting their practical deployment in realistic attack scenarios.
 To address semantic coherence limitations, researchers developed alternative methods, including AutoDAN \cite{zhu2024autodan}, which combines gradient-based token-wise optimization with controllable text generation to bypass perplexity-based defenses.
+TAP \cite{mehrotra2024tree} employs an attacker LLM to iteratively refine candidate prompts until one successfully jailbreaks the target model or the maximum tree depth is reached.
+Work \cite{addepalli2025does} shows that aligned LLMs can be compromised through recursive Q–A loops, where malicious answers induce further adversarial queries.
+Recent study \cite{andriushchenko2025jailbreaking} reveal that even state-of-the-art safety-aligned LLMs can be reliably jailbroken by adaptive attacks, combining tailored prompts, random search, and transfer strategies.
 Other approaches explore genetic algorithms \cite{liu2024autodan,yu2023gptfuzzer,lapid2024open} and beam search with polynomial sampling \cite{sadasivan2024fast} to enhance efficiency while maintaining attack effectiveness.
 These methods show progress in balancing attack potency with semantic naturalness.
 However, generating reliable automated attacks is still challenging \cite{carlini2024aligned}, mainly because LLMs use discrete tokens, creating a different optimization landscape than continuous vision domains and leading to unique convergence difficulties that drive the development of new attack strategies.